R541 (South Africa)

-The R541 is a Regional Route in South Africa.
+The R541 is a Regional Route in Mpumalanga, South Africa that connects Machadodorp with Lochiel.

 Route

 Its north-western origin is the R36 near Machadodorp, Mpumalanga.
-From there it heads south-east, to meet the R38.
+From there it heads south-east as the Skurweberg Pass, to meet the R38.
 It is co-signed for 6 kilometres heading south-west to Badplaas.
 From Badplaas it diverges and again heads south-east, ending in Lochiel at an intersection with the N17.